 Paid ads are a faucet.
 The moment you stop paying, the traffic stops.
 E-commerce SEO is a well you dig once that keeps giving water for years.
 If you want your online store found on Google in 2026 without setting money on fire every month, this is the channel that compounds.

 SEO has a reputation for being complicated.
 The fundamentals are not.
 Most stores ignore the basics entirely, which means doing them at all puts you ahead.
+The shop down the digital street that "doesn't have time for SEO" is the reason there is room for you at the top of the results.
+You are not competing against perfection; you are competing against neglect.

 How store SEO actually works